MicrosoftDocs/sql-docs/azure-sql/managed-instance/auto-failover-group-standby-replica-how-to-configure.md

 # Configure a license-free standby replica for Azure SQL Managed Instance (preview)

 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]
+This article describes how you can save on licensing costs by designating your read-only secondary managed instance for stand-by when using Azure SQL Managed Instance.

+Currently, the feature to designate a managed instance as standby is in preview.

+## Overview
 If you use a secondary Azure SQL Managed Instance deployment as a standby for disaster recovery and the secondary instance doesn't have any read workloads or applications connected to it, you can save on licensing costs by designating the replica as a *standby instance*.

 When a secondary instance is designated as a standby instance, Microsoft provides you with the number of vCores that are licensed to the primary instance at no extra charge under the failover rights benefit in the [product licensing terms](https://www.microsoft.com/Licensing/product-licensing/sql-server).
 You're still billed for the compute and storage that the secondary instance uses.

 Auto-failover groups for a SQL Managed Instance deployment support only one replica.
 The replica must be either a readable replica or be designated as a standby replica.

-Currently, the feature to designate a managed instance as standby is in preview.

 ## Cost benefit